7 Fears of Living Paycheck to Paycheck (And How to Break the Cycle)

 2. Fear of Job Loss

-When your job is your only income, the fear of losing it is overwhelming.
+When your job is your only income, even minor instability feels catastrophic.

 Solution: